ZacSweers/MoshiX/moshi-ir/README.md

   - See https://github.com/square/moshi/issues/836 for more details!

 **Cons**
-- No support for Proguard file generation for now.
+- No support for Proguard file generation for now [#193](https://github.com/ZacSweers/MoshiX/issues/193).
 You will need to add this manually to your rules if you use R8/Proguard.
   - One option is to use IR in debug builds and Kapt/KSP in release builds, the latter of which do still generate proguard rules.
   ```proguard